 - Video games are constructed so that you motivate yourself by perceiving progress after completing a given task.
 If progress is not being felt, users are most likely to abandon the game altogether.
 This usually applies to games with somewhat of a harder “learning curve”.

-- Fitness coaches, and even programs when you think about it, tilt towards acknowledging even the tiniest progress, thus making you more likely to stick to the routine.
+- Fitness coaches, and even fitness programs (like Beachbody on demand) when you think about it, tilt towards acknowledging even the tiniest progress, thus making you more likely to stick to the routine.
 Being a fitness coach for a while I noticed that people will work out beyond pain or whatnot if they see their abs slowly showing on the surface.

 As you can see, perceiving progress is the crucial aspect here.
 Motivating yourself gets harder even if you are making progress but not being able to recognize it.
 That’s why many of the examples above try to include the sweet carrot in the mix as well.